 - Add the vanilla extract, mashed bananas, and eggs, and continue mixing on high speed until smooth.

 - Add the rest of the dry ingredients and mix on low speed until just combined.

 - Pour into the loaf tin and bake for about an hour.

 - Allow the bread to cool completely before slicing.

-If you can’t find nutty wheat flour you can substitute with brown bread, wholemeal or whole wheat flour.
+If you can’t find nutty wheat flour you can substitute it with brown bread, wholemeal, or whole wheat flour.
 In a pinch, I’d crush All-Bran Flakes and mix them into white cake flour to make up two cups for the above.

 Can also be baked as muffins when you divide the batter into a prepared muffin tray and bake them for 15 minutes at 190°C until golden brown and risen.
 For a crunchy top sprinkle with half a teaspoon of light brown sugar before baking.